 You can optionally get a per-data center breakdown of the health of your origins from our

-API endpoint, which will also provide the failure reason: why the health check actually failed.
+API endpoint (see the documentation), which also provides the failure reason: why the health check actually failed.

 Possible failure reasons include:

 Our health checks failed to establish a TCP connection to your origin server.
 This typically occurs when there is a network failure between Cloudflare and your origin, and/or a firewall refused to allow our connection through.

 The origin failed to return a HTTP response within the timeout configured.
 If you have this set to a low number - 1 or 2 seconds - we recommend increasing it to allow your origin server to respond.